lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    For the sake of simplicity and in order to reduce the computation time, the barrier potential will be imposed artificially to the atoms.
+    For the sake of simplicity and to reduce the computation time, the barrier potential will be imposed artificially on the atoms.
-    The procedure is valid for more complex systems, and can be adapted to many other situations, for instance for measuring adsorption barrier near a wall, or for calculating translocation barrier through a membrane.
+    The procedure is valid for more complex systems, and can be adapted to many other situations, for instance for measuring the adsorption barrier near a wall, or for calculating translocation barrier through a membrane.

 .. include:: ../../non-tutorials/recommand-lj.rst